KhioneusNevula/MagicUniversity/README.md

 Relationship Memory is a datum associated with each Topic that periodically gets the average emotional values of each memory under a Topic weighted by Salience, and also sums up the Salience, and stores those to determine which Topics are most significant and what the general feeling about those topics is.

 #### Topics
-*Topics*, as have been discussed multiple times, are other Characters, Objects, or Places.
-Topic Memory is a collection of Topics the character knows, and also Concepts, which are topics that the Character does not have confirmation of, and which may or may not refer to real things.
+*Topics*, as have been discussed multiple times, are other Characters, Objects, Groups, Places, or Ideas.
+Topic Memory is a collection of Topics the character knows, and also

+Concepts, which are topics that the Character does not have confirmation of, and which may or may not refer to real things.
 Concepts are stored as Names initially, indicating a Character knows nothing about them, and then as Concepts with a value of Dubiousness indicating how likely they are to exist.
 Concepts usually are passed in Culture, and when they are referenced a Character produces a Thought about knowledge about them if they don't know what they are, and a Thought about their realness.

+Ideas are Topics stored like Concepts, but representing academic ideas and skills.
+"I understand" memories stack up about these to create a "skill level"

 ### Personality Traits
+Personality traits govern many statistics about a Character.
+They can have binary values or 0-100 values.

+List:
+* Bashful: Compliments create Shyness, as do some circumstances
+* Fuse (0-100): Sets the likelihood of Frustration creating Anger
+* Empathy (0-100): Sets likelihood of feeling emotions others feel
+* Understanding (0-100): Sets likelihood of "I understand" thoughts
+* Rebelliousness (0-100): Sets likelihood of feeling Deference, and of feeling Contempt
+* Honesty (0-100): Sets likelihood of lying and of creating a Rule that lying is BAD
+*
+* Identity to <culture> (0-100): Determines connection to the given culture to determine what cultural rules come in
+* Knowledge of <language> (0-100): Knowledge of languages to determine Dialogue comprehensibility.

 ## Avatars